"Courage is what it takes to stand up and speak: Courage is also what it takes to sit down and listen." Winston Churchill

 The NJROTC program is an elective course available to all ninth through twelfth grade students of Marysville School District.

-NJROTC is available to any student registered in the Marysville High School District and transportation is provided during 6th and 7th period from MGHS to the NJROTC site at MPHS.
-A&T students can attend 0 hour and have transportation back to A&T. You choose your course of study and we will help you navigate to success!
+NJROTC is available to any student registered in the Marysville High School District and transportation is provided during 4th, 6th and 7th period from MGHS to the NJROTC site at MPHS.
+A&T students can attend 0 hour and have transportation back to A&T and 3rd period (THIS IS NEW) has transportation in both directions.
+You choose your course of study and we will help you navigate to success!

 The goals of the program are to develop informed and responsible citizens; to strengthen character, self-discipline, respect for authority; and to provide knowledge about mission and opportunities in the uniformed services.